sympower/dt-data-load-tool/docs/website/docs/reference/telemetry.md

 Anonymous telemetry is sent when:

-- Any `dlt` command is executed from the command line.
+- Any `data_load_tool` command is executed from the command line.
 The data contains the command name.
-In the case of the `dlt init` command, we also send the requested destination and data source names.
+In the case of the `data_load_tool init` command, we also send the requested destination and data source names.
 - When `pipeline.run` is called, we send information when the [extract, normalize, and load](explainers/how-dlt-works.md) steps are completed.
 The data contains the destination name (e.g., `duckdb`), hashes of the dataset name, pipeline name, default schema name, destination fingerprint (which is a hash of selected destination configuration fields), elapsed time, and whether the step succeeded or not.
 - When `dbt` and `airflow` helpers are used

-Here is an example `dlt init` telemetry message:
+Here is an example `data_load_tool init` telemetry message:

 ```json
 {